MooersLab/pymolshortcuts/README.md

 Be patient.
 The prompt can appear to hang for five to ten minutes while the installation occurs.

+### Editing local paths

+Starting at line 190, you will need to edit the file paths to some of your applications that some functions will call.
+The paths are mapped to global variable names, so the paths only need to be defined once.

+### Listing the shortcuts

+Enter **SC** at the upper **PyMOL>** prompt the to get a list of shortcuts printed to the command history window.
+Use the **help** function to see the documentation for each shortcut.
+For examples, enter **help PW** to print the documentation for the shortcut **PW** to the command history window.
+The documentation has four sections: a description of what the shortcut does, an example of running the shortcut, the corresponding pml code with one command per line for easy reuse in a script file, and all of the commands on a single line for re-use on the command line as horizontal script.

 The shortcut **PW** takes one or more search terms and the sends them to the PyMOL Wiki.
 A browser tab opens for each search term, so multiple searches are run in parallel while you continue your work in PyMOL.